vezel-dev/zig-toolsets/PACKAGE.md

 This project packs and distributes the [Zig](https://ziglang.org) compiler and standard library in a set of NuGet packages for each platform that .NET runs on.
-These packages are mainly used by [Zig.Sdk](https://github.com/vezel-dev/zig-sdk) but can also be used by other projects.
+These packages are mainly used by the
+[Zig SDK](https://github.com/vezel-dev/zig-sdk) but can also be used by other projects.

 * For every official release of Zig, a set of NuGet packages with the name